The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 The Conquering All Began Right There in Ephesus.

-The "Artemesion" temple for the Amazon Artemis (or "Diana" for the Romans) set a huge political machinery in motion and put Ephesus on the world political power map.
-It was also full of local and regional import too, as the apostle Paul found out when he preached against Artemis, and her cash cow idol Acts 19,23ff.
+The "Artemesion" temple for the Amazon Artemis (or "Diana" for the Romans) set a huge political and religious machinery in motion and put Ephesus on the world political power map.
+It was also full of local and regional import too, as the apostle Paul found out when he preached against Artemis, and her cash cow idol that fell from the pagan sky Acts 19,23ff.

 (See "Priestly Personnel of the Ephesian Artemision: Anatolian, Persian, Greek and Roman Aspects" by Jan N. Bremmer, Theol.eldoc.rug.n1; especially pp. 9,14-15 and "Imperial Coins In Ephesus: Expressions of Inferiority, Superiority, or Isopolity", Erin M. Iosa, USF, scholarcommons.usf.edu, p.
 12, 20-22).